 There are several types of AFOs, each designed to address specific needs.
 These include:

 AFOs often make the foot bulkier, requiring shoes that are larger or wider than typical footwear.
 Many off-the-shelf shoes are too narrow or don’t have enough room in the toe box to accommodate both the foot and the brace.
-Wearing shoes that are too tight over an AFO can lead to:
+Wearing shoes that are too tight over an AFO brace can lead to:

 AFOs are designed to stabilize the foot and ankle, but the wrong footwear can negate their benefits.
 Shoes that are too flimsy, lack a proper heel counter, or have poor traction can increase the risk of falls and make walking difficult.

-Footwear made for use with AFOs provides extra stability through features like:
+Shoes made for use with AFOs provides extra stability through features like:

 These features ensure that the individual can walk confidently and safely, whether they’re using their AFO indoors or outdoors.

-One of the primary functions of an AFO is to guide the foot and ankle into proper alignment, especially for individuals with gait abnormalities or muscle imbalances.
+One of the primary functions of an AFO brace is to guide the foot and ankle into proper alignment, especially for individuals with gait abnormalities or muscle imbalances.
 However, regular shoes with a poorly designed sole or incorrect heel height can throw off this alignment.

 Special shoes for AFO wearers often come with removable insoles or custom-molded footbeds that help maintain the correct posture and alignment of the foot.
 This is crucial for preventing long-term issues like joint pain, back problems, or further deformities in the lower limbs.